How to Rewire a hard-wired sconce light to a plug-in style light

 7. Then twist wire nuts onto your wire connections being sure that you cannot see any exposed wires.
 If you do, cut your bare wires a little shorter and re-twist them together.
 Then for extra security try to fold the two wires so they are away from each other.

 Hey, congratulations!
-You just rewired a light fixture!
+You just rewired a hard-wired light fixture to turn it into a plug in light!

 If you want to install a switch on your cord, stay with me…If not, go treat yourself to a cappuccino!
 You deserve the reward.